 My personal aim as a developmental editor

-How do you know whether you need a developmental edit?
+When you need a developmental edit

 If you’ve finished your novel, but something is still missing.
 It’s as if you meant to build a soaring cathedral and have only managed a small suburban house.
 The problem is that even the most beautifully written story in the world can be unreadable if the plot is confusing and the characters unmotivated.
 There are two major (and equally difficult) sides to novel writing.
 The first is prose—strong voice, clarity, using all five senses, etc., etc.—and the second is having a solid plot with goals and obstacles.
 That’s where a developmental edit comes in.